Sarfraz94/powerfit-gym-landing-page/README.md

 The goal of this project was to strengthen my frontend development skills by creating a complete landing page from scratch.

-Instead of focusing on individual sections only, I challenged myself to build an entire website with a consistent design system, reusable components, modern layouts, and interactive user experience.
+Instead of focusing on individual sections only, I challenged myself to build an entire website with a consistent design system, reusable components, modern layouts, and an interactive user experience.

 This project helped me gain practical experience in converting UI designs into clean and maintainable frontend code.